pivotal-marcela-campo/cf-networking-onboarding/http-routes/060-route-propagation-pt-4.markdown

                                                    traffic for this route.
 This should
                                                    match DIEGO_CELL_IP:DIEGO_CELL_ENVOY_PORT
-         "tls": true                       <------ This means Route Integrity is turned on, so the GoRouter will use send traffic to this app over TLS
+         "tls": true                       <------ This means Route Integrity is turned on, so the GoRouter will send traffic to this app over TLS
        }
      ]